loftuxab/alfresco-community-loftux/projects/installer/README_tomcat_linux.txt

 Closing the Alfresco Server
 ===========================

-Navigate to the 'C:\alfresco' folder and run 'alf_stop_tc.bat'
+Navigate to the '~/alfresco' folder and run 'alf_stop_tc.sh'